PinjunD/Statistical-ranking-with-dynamic-covariate/reproduction_codes/README.md

 # Reproducibility for the numerical experiments
-This repository contains the source codes for all the numerical experiments in [Statistical ranking with dynamic covariates](https://arxiv.org/abs/2406.16507).
-For a better experience in reproduction, we demonstrate exhaustive illustration as follows:
+This repository contains the source code for all the numerical experiments in [Statistical ranking with dynamic covariates](https://arxiv.org/abs/2406.16507).
+For a better reproduction experience, we provide a detailed illustration as follows:

 ## 1. Installation
-Please download the codes file, or install git bash and clone the repository as follows in Command:
+To get started, you can either download the source code directly or use Git to clone the repository.

 ```bash
 git clone https://github.com/PinjunD/Statistical-ranking-with-dynamic-covariate.git